 This Scottish porridge oat pancakes recipe makes for a fantastic healthy start to the day.
 Easily to make and delightfully fluffy and at only 43 calories per pancake, you’ll love this twist on a classic recipe.

 These Scottish porridge oat pancakes show that oats are so versatile and are not just for making porridge!

-You don’t have to find Scottish porridge oats for this pancake recipe though.
-Just use any standard porridge oats and they can come from any country! 😉
+You don’t have to find Scottish porridge oats for this porridge oat pancakes recipe though.
+Any standard porridge oats will do and they can come from any country!